CSC-1004: Computational Laboratory Using Java

 Polices.

-2. Submission Due: The due for the final submission (Java + Python) will be <2023-5-12>.
-Please make sure you have submitted the project through the E-Learning platform (the submission channel will be release soon) before this date.
+1. Submission Due: Please make sure you have submitted the project through the E-Learning platform (the submission channel will be released).
+The due for the final submissions are:

 Course syllabus and Timetable